Mexican Authorities Rescue 24 Kidnapped Migrants - UrduPoint

 Mexican Authorities Rescue 24 Kidnapped Migrants

-Mexican authorities on Friday rescued 24 Central American migrants, including nine children, who had been held hostage for nearly three weeks in the crime-ridden state of Guanajuato, officials said.

-Celaya, Mexico, July 6 (UrduPoint / Pakistan Point News - APP - 6th Jul, 2019 ) :Mexican authorities on Friday rescued 24 Central American migrants, including nine children, who had been held hostage for nearly three weeks in the crime-ridden state of Guanajuato, officials said.
+Celaya, Mexico, July 6 (UrduPoint / Pakistan Point News - 7th Jul, 2019 ) :Mexican authorities on Friday rescued 24 Central American migrants, including nine children, who had been held hostage for nearly three weeks in the crime-ridden state of Guanajuato, officials said.

 The migrants were held for 20 days in the town of Celaya, about 210 kilometres (130 miles) from Mexico City, said Secretary of State Security Juan Jose Gonzalez.